A model theory of topology: Specialization semilattices and posets

 for all elements $a,b, a_1 \in S$.

 In both cases, the relation $ \sqsubseteq $ shall be called a \emph{specialization}. \end{definition}

 In words, a specialization poset is a poset endowed with an additional preorder $ \sqsubseteq $ which is coarser (that is, larger) than the poset order.
 See Remark \ref{conseq}(c) below.
 In the case of specialization semilattices we also ask for the compatibility condition \eqref{s3}.
-We will show in Example \ref{diamond} below that \eqref{s3} does not follow from the other assumptions.

-Occasionally, we shall deal with sets with more structure, thus we might talk of \emph{specialization lattices}, \emph{specialization complete (join) semilattices} and so on, however our main interest here is in (finitary) semilattices.
+An infinitary version of \eqref{s3} for complete lattices (resp., complete join-semilattices) with a coarser preorder has been considered in \cite[Subsection 3.1]{GT}, \cite[p.\ 232]{Now}, \cite[Definition 2.1]{Sla}.
+We present below the very elementary example of a join semilattice with the structure of a specialization poset, but which is not a specialization semilattice.